by WEX Benefits

 A flexible spending account (FSA) lets you save money by setting aside pre-tax dollars to pay for eligible medical, dental, vision and dependent care expenses incurred by you, your spouse or your eligible dependents.
 Whether you’re a newcomer to the account or have routinely participated in this benefits staple, we’ve compiled answers to some common questions to help you better understand your FSA.
-And learn more about each type of FSA and the expenses they cover from this short video.
+Or check out this episode of Benefits Buzz to learn eight things you should know about medical FSAs.

 How does an FSA work?